gvolpatolima/DogsNcats/README.md

 ## License

 This website is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code for any purpose.
-However, please note that the AI model used for image classification may have its own licensing and usage requirements.
-Please refer to the TensorFlow.js documentation for more information on using TensorFlow.js in your projects.